-The Nurse Anesthesia program at USF incorporates many cutting edge technologies, including human anesthesia simulation, while providing a fully integrated learning environment for students.
-The classroom and clinical setting are designed to achieve integration of the knowledge, skills and ability necessary for the development of competent and proficient Certified Registered Nurse Anesthetists (CRNA).
+The Doctor of Nursing Practice (DNP) in Nurse Anesthesia program at USF incorporates many cutting edge technologies, including human anesthesia simulation, while providing a fully integrated learning environment for students.
+The classroom and clinical setting are designed to achieve integration of the knowledge, skills and ability necessary for the development of competent and proficient Certified Registered Nurse Anesthetists (CRNAs).